projectzerodev/zeronix_old/README.md

 The `compile_commands.json` file provides `clangd` and code editors with information about how each source file in a project is compiled.
-Before generating it make sure `bear` is installed.
+Before generating it make sure `bear` are installed.

 You can get `compile_commands.json` by running: